 Traffic Event Compact (TEC): when any incident parameter changes, the incident is updated in the next

 getmessages response if the incident is still within the search area.

-Delta for flow (TFP): Values of below parameters will be taken into consideration for threshold calculations.
-By default Traffic TPEG API uses units defined in the feeds.
+Delta for flow (TFP): Values of the following parameters will be taken into consideration for threshold calculations.
+By default, Traffic TPEG API uses units defined in the feeds.